Hi-Angel/notes-backup/perf.md

 1. Give path to vmlinux file with `-k`
 2. Give path to "kallsyms" with `--kallsyms=`.
 This file that resides in `/proc/kallsyms` file.
 Note that if you access a system remotely, this file may seem empty, so you need to copy it first.

+## Measure an app execution time

+`perf stat -r 10 myapp` would execute it 10 times, and print an overall statistics.

 # links

 Some discussion on formatting involving a perf developer https://lwn.net/Articles/379949/